 What Are The Common Causes of Portland Car Accidents?

 Thousands of Oregon residents become injured in car accidents every year.
 Unfortunately, many of these car accidents are entirely preventable.
 Human error is one of the leading causes of car accidents.
 Some of the most common causes of Portland car accidents are:

 - Distracted drivers: Drivers are more distracted than ever.
 It only takes five seconds of looking down to check a text message to travel the length of a football field.
 Drivers today are tempted continuously by smartphones, tablets, laptops, and other technological devices.
 In addition to technology, eating, drinking, small children, pets, and talking to friends while driving can also cause car accidents that lead to serious injuries.

-- Intoxicated drivers: Despite the efforts of the state of Oregon and nonprofit groups, drunk driving continues to cause car accidents.
+- Intoxicated drivers: Despite the efforts of the state of Oregon and nonprofit groups, drunk driving in Portland continues to cause car accidents.
 When a driver is under the influence of drugs or alcohol and causes a car accident, he or she is liable for the resulting damages.
 Proving that the outside driver was intoxicated is not always easy, but our experienced Portland car accident lawyers can help you get the most value.

 - Manufacturing defects: Defective products such as faulty airbags, auto glass, or seat belts can also cause car accidents.
 While most car accidents are the result of negligent drivers, some occur due to defective auto parts.
 Defective or improperly maintained tires are another common cause of car accidents.
 Defective tires are particularly dangerous when semi-trucks are involved.
 One semi-truck tire blowout can lead to a dangerous multi-vehicle car accident.
-If this applies to you, please reach out to one of our skilled Portland product liability lawyers.
+If this applies to you, please reach out to one of our skilled product liability attorneys in Portland.